 The Garden Records and Infomation Management system (GRIM) is the North Carolina Botanical Garden's collection management system.
-The system is comprised of 8 primary tables: ACCESSIONS, ARTIFACTS, COLLECTIONS, LOCATIONS, PLACES, PERSONS, PLANTINGS and CONDITIONS that are defined below.
+The system is comprised of 10 primary tables: PLACES, COLLECTIONS, ACCESSIONS, PLANTINGS, CONDITIONS, ARTIFACTS, SOS COLLECTIONS, LOCATIONS, PERSONS, and TIMELINE that are defined below.

-: The ACCESSIONS table contains records of living plants up until the time they are installed in the garden.
+: The ACCESSIONS table contains records of living plants once they are installed in the garden.
 In rare cases, (such as for some conservation accessions) plant material not actually planted in the gardens may be accessioned into GRIM.

 : The ARTIFACTS table contains data about benches, sculpture and other items in the garden from the time they are installed until their removal.